EliasIsaiah/liri-node-app/README.md

 # liri-node-app
 #### LIRI is a command line node app that takes in parameters and gives you back data.

-Specifically, Liri provides information on conerts, songs, and movies.
+Specifically, Liri provides information on concerts, songs, and movies.

 How to use Liri: